 These are the dates that most schools will have time off and are always subject to change:

-Half Term – A holiday between terms, usually around mid February.
+Half Term – A holiday between terms, usually around mid-February.

-Easter holiday – Around 8 April -26 April 2019
+Easter holiday – usually in April

-Christmas Holiday – Around 23 December 2019 and 3 January 2020
+Christmas Holiday – Around 23 December and 1 January

 You can find more information on the UK school holidays in 2020 here